Compost and Green Bin

 - Since 2017 almost 7,000 composters have been sold by York Region and just one composter can compost an estimated 100 kilograms of food and yard waste each year

-Backyard Composter
+Backyard composter

 If you missed our annual composter sale you can: